The pandemic shut down her chateau. Then she became a YouTube star

 ... the lockdown!

-When the pandemic hit, Jarvis found herself in the perfect place to quarantine, with one big problem: Without paying guests, how would Jarvis pay the bills?
+When the pandemic hit, Jarvis found herself in the perfect place to quarantine, with one big problem: Without paying guests, how would she pay the bills?

 "Lockdown changed our business completely.
 It closed it down, utterly," she says.